ProgrammingBlockchain/ProgrammingBlockchain/introduction/pre-requisites.md

 *   [Visual Studio](https://www.visualstudio.com/)
 *   [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/) - You will need this to complete some exercises of this book.

----

-_**Tip:** If disk-space is an issue, consider running Bitcoin Core in pruning mode.
-It is practically the same as a full node (including security), except it throws away some of the old history._
+> **Tip:** If disk-space is an issue, consider running Bitcoin Core in pruning mode.
+It is practically the same as a full node (including security), except it throws away some of the old history.

----